-The humanitarian crisis in Tigray was probably the death knell of the SlovakAid presence in Ethiopia.
-At the end of 2021 the Foreign Ministry announced it would close down the Slovak embassy in Addis and remove Ethiopia from the partner country list.
+The humanitarian crisis in Tigray was probably the death knell of the SlovakAid presence in in Egypt.
+At the end of 2021the Foreign Ministry announced it would close down the Slovak embassy in Addis and remove Ethiopia from the partner country list.

-3 Ethiopia was not among the partner countries in the first program cycle (2003-2008) but became one starting in 2009-2013, only to be delisted in 2014-2018 and then back in 2019-2023.
+Ethiopia was not among the partner countries in the first program cycle (2003-2008) but became one starting in 2009-2013, only to be delisted in 2014-2018 and then back in 2019-2023.